Sean Waltman: NWA Total Nonstop Action (2002, 2003)

 Waltman, as "Syxx-Pac", debuted for NWA Total Nonstop Action on September 18, 2002, losing a gauntlet match.
 Rejoining his WWF tag partners Scott Hall and B.G.
 James, he feuded with Jeff Jarrett and Brian Lawler.
-On October 9, 2002, Syxx-Pac made his X Division debut, defeating eight other wrestlers in a ladder match to win the vacant TNA X Division Championship.
+On October 9, Syxx-Pac made his X Division debut, defeating eight other wrestlers in a ladder match to win the vacant TNA X Division Championship.
 He held the title for two weeks before losing to A.J.
 Styles in a No Disqualification match.
 He abruptly left TNA after defeating Lawler in the first round of an NWA World Heavyweight Championship number one contender tournament on November 6.

-Waltman, as Syxx-Pac, returned to TNA for a single night on June 18, 2003, at their first anniversary pay-per-view, as A.J.
-Styles's mystery partner in a loss to Jeff Jarrett and Sting.
+Waltman returned to TNA for a single night on June 18, 2003, at their first anniversary pay-per-view, as Styles's mystery partner in a loss to Jarrett and Sting.

-Xtreme Pro Wrestling (2003)
+Independent circuit (2002–2005)

-Waltman, as "X", debuted in Xtreme Pro Wrestling on February 28, 2003, winning the XPW Television Championship from Kaos.
-He retained the title in a bout with Juventud Guerrera on March 1, and held it until the promotion closed in March 2003.
+In between during his time in TNA, X-Pac worked in the independent circuit, including for 3PW, where, as Syxx-Pac, he defeated Sabu on September 21, 2002.
+On November 23, he lost to Sabu in a match for the 3PW World Heavyweight Championship.
+Waltman, as "X", debuted in Xtreme Pro Wrestling (XPW) on February 28, 2003, winning the XPW Television Championship from Kaos, a title which he held until the promotion closed in March.

+On April 16, 2004, X-Pac lost to American Dragon in the first round of the NJPW Inoki Dojo Best Of American Super Juniors tournament.

+On October 7, 2005, Waltman made his debut for Full Impact Pro (FIP), defeating Jimmy Rave at X-Factor.
+He engaged in a feud with DP Associates, facing members Rave, Austin Aries, Adam Pearce, Bryan Danielson and Shane Hagadorn.